MontagenAI/ComfyUI-Montagen/README.md

 ### Step 2, Create Timeline

 1. Add `Create Timeline` node and set up timeline paramters.
-2. Add `Clip Adapter` nodes, set up paramters, and connect to the `Create Timeline` node.
+2. Add `Adapter` nodes, set up paramters, and connect to the `Create Timeline` node.
 3. Run workflow to create timeline.

 ### Step 3, Timeline Editing

 1. Select timeline from project Explorer panel, to display timeline `Editor` and `Player`.
-2. Select specify clip and open `Nodes` and `Properties` Explorer panel, to display the clip's metadata.
+2. Select specify clip and open `Clips` and `Properties` Explorer panel, to display the clip's metadata.
 3. Edit with timeline or `Properties` panel, to update the timeline.

 ### Step 4, Timeline Rendering